Skip to Content

 What Pregnancy Superfoods Would You Add to This List?

-If you know of a pregnancy superfood that should be added to this list, join the conversation on Facebook and leave a comment!
+If you know of a pregnancy superfood that should be added to this list, join the conversation and leave a comment!
 I am always learning about new foods and how they can help pregnant women.

 PS – If you are looking for a great book about nutrition in pregnancy, please buy Lily Nichols’ book Real Food for Pregnancy.
 It’s hands down the best I’ve read yet!